NdagiStanley/teether/src/kingdombiz/testimonies/domains/README.md

 I was devastated on two fronts:

-- professionally:
+- Professionally:

   I saw it as un-professionalism on my part.
 I had been a bit easy about the process, not quite prompt with the task.
-Then the payment gateway locked me out meaning that I could not even buy the available testimony-tv.com
+Then the payment gateway locked me out, meaning that I could not even buy the available testimony-tv.com

-- spiritually:
+- Spiritually:

   First off, [testimony.tv][.tv] had required a price bargain which could have gone over $1500.